 Territory-wide health services planning aims to develop services to assist in the delivery of safe and effective healthcare.
 Our individual and family-centred services are designed to meet the future health needs of people living in the ACT and surrounding region.

-The Territory-wide Health Services Framework provides strategic direction for the development of an integrated, sustainable and territory-wide health system for the ACT.
+The Territory-wide Health Service Plan will provide the direction for development of an integrated, sustainable and territory-wide health system for the ACT.

 A planned and evidence-based approach to health service planning will help meet known challenges such as population growth, an ageing population, growing demand, funding pressures and service and infrastructure commitments.